This DIY pillowcase laundry bag is an earth-friendly way to store dirty clothes when traveling and can double as a wash bag for fine washables!

 So, let’s take the scary out of iron-on!
 There are many types and brands of iron-on vinyl.
 Cricut has the following types:

-I think Everyday Iron-On Vinyl is probably the most commonly used, so that’s where we’re focusing on today.
+I think Everyday Iron-On Vinyl is probably the most commonly used, so that’s what we’re focusing on today.
 It is a nice versatile iron-on that works fabulously with a wide variety of materials, including wood!
 There are a few tips I’ve learned along the way that I’d like to share with you about using Everyday Iron-On Vinyl.

 Everyday Iron-On Vinyl Tips